christiandudel/dtms/README.md

                timescale=0:19)
 ```

-The resulting object of class ‘dtms’ can be passed to other functions of
+The resulting object of class `dtms` will be passed to other functions
-the package, as shown below.
+of the package.

-In a second step, we transform the data from long format to what we call
+In a second step, we transform the data from long format to transition
-transition format.
+format.
 This can be done using the function `dtms_format()`.
+In this
-In this example, we need to specify the name of the object containing
+example, we need to specify the name of the object containing the data,
-the data, and in addition a ‘dtms’ object as created above.
-Moreover, we
+and in addition a `dtms` object as created above.
+Moreover, we need to
-need to specify which variables contain the unit identifier, which
+specify which variables contain the unit identifier, which variable
-variable contains the values of the time scale, and which variable
+contains the values of the time scale, and which variable contains the
-contains the information on the state:
+information on the state:

 ``` r
 ## Reshape to transition format